Prison Education Solutions

 Interactive GED Vocabulary

 Helps prisoners reading at or above the 8th grade level master thousands of high use academic words through engaging learning activities (we won’t call them games, but, they are.)
 Learners choose the activities that work for them: definition-based, spelling-based, sound-based, etc. They then use the same words in writing to activate them.
-If your prison workforce preparation program also needs job-specific vocabulary development, please click here to contact Flink Learning.
+If your prison workforce preparation program also needs job-specific vocabulary development, please click here to contact The Family Learning Company.

 Family Literacy and Prison Education